What Is an Option Contract?

 Option Contracts at a Glance

 Options trading contracts, a type of derivative, are most commonly associated with the financial services industry.
-A seller may option the opportunity to purchase stock at a certain price for a set period of time.
+A seller may have the opportunity to purchase stock at a certain price for a specified period of time.
 By accepting money in exchange for this option to buy the underlying stock, the seller has essentially provided a warranty that they won't revoke the offer.

 It's important to point out that the party buying the stock option is under no obligation to exercise this option and purchase the underlying security since they only bargained for the option to do so.